 California’s Megan’s Law is a law that allows the public access to information on registered sex offenders via the internet.
-For over 50 years, offenders have been required to register with their local law enforcement agencies.
-The relatively new (since 2004) law makes this information more easily accessible (as easy as an online search on your computer).
+For more than 50 years, offenders have been required to register with their local law enforcement agencies.
+The law, which was implemented in 2004, makes this information more easily accessible (as easy as an online search on your computer).

-The California database contains over 63,000 offenders.
+The California database contains more than 77,000 offenders.
 However, not every sex offender in California will appear on the California Megan's Law website, as approximately 25% of registered offenders are excluded from public disclosure by law.
-Each state in the U.S. has some form of Megan’s Law in place, including Florida and New York.
+Each state in the United States has some form of Megan’s Law in place, including Florida and New York.

 The Intention of Megan’s Law